-- To avoid damage to wheel rims and studs, tighten nuts by hand, do NOT use an impact gun, do NOT use lubricant or Never-Seez® compound, and do NOT overtighten wheel nuts. - Ensure only the manufacture's specified wheel nuts are used. - 1.
-Follow these steps to tighten the drive wheel nuts: - 2.
-Tighten drive wheel nuts (A).
-Ensure nuts and studs are dry with no lubricant or Never-Seez® compound.
-Torque each to 510 Nm (375 lbf·ft) using the tightening sequence shown at right. - 3.
-Repeat tightening sequence two additional times at specified torque. - 4.
+- To avoid damage to wheel rims and studs, tighten nuts by hand, do NOT use an impact gun, do NOT use lubricant or Never-Seez® compound (or equivalent), and do NOT overtighten wheel nuts. - Ensure only the manufacture's specified wheel nuts are used.

+Follow these steps to tighten the drive wheel nuts:

+- Tighten drive wheel nuts (A).
+Ensure nuts and studs are dry with NO lubricant or Never-Seez® compound (or equivalent).
+Torque each nut to 510 Nm (375 lbf·ft) using the tightening sequence shown at right. - 2.
+Repeat tightening sequence two additional times at specified torque. - 3.
 Repeat torque procedure every hour until two consecutive checks produce no movement of the nuts.

-Figure 5.203: Wheel Nut Tightening Sequence
+Figure 5.200: Wheel Nut Tightening Sequence